MetricSign

 Does this restriction apply to MariaDB as well?

 MariaDB also restricts AUTO_INCREMENT to one column per table, but MariaDB supports sequences (CREATE SEQUENCE) as an alternative for multiple auto-incrementing values.
+If you are migrating DDL from MariaDB to MySQL, replace sequence-backed columns with trigger-based logic.

 Other schema errors